 In the wake of the tragic loss of Ermias “Nipsey Hussle” Asghedom, rival gangs from Los Angeles County marched Friday afternoon in the Crenshaw neighborhood to honor the slain rapper, Blavity reports.
 Together, gang members from Watts, Compton and Inglewood marched from a grocery store to Hussle’s Marathon Clothing store, where the rapper died March 31.
 Authorities believe the shooting took place following a personal dispute between Hussle and his alleged killer, Eric Holder.

-According to Blavity, Veteran gang leaders played a major role in coordinating the peace talks among usual enemies.
+According to TMZ, veteran gang leaders played a major role in coordinating the peace talks among the usual enemies, meeting on Thursday to negotiate peace in the streets.
 They shared their progress on social media:

-Memorials, vigils, murals, and other dedications have been springing up around Los Angeles to pay homage to Hussle’s wide-spread community impact which included a STEM program for local youth, and building affordable housing units.
+Memorials, vigils, murals and other dedications have been springing up around Los Angeles to pay homage to Hussle’s widespread community impact, which included a STEM program for local youth and building affordable housing units.

 Plans for Hussle’s official memorial service are underway.

 Correction: Sept.
 22, 2019, 5:44 p.m.
 ET: This story has been edited to remove unattributed text and to add fuller sourcing.